percwg/perc-wg/double/draft-ietf-perc-double.md

 octets.
 If no other header extensions are present in the packet and the OHB is introduced, that will consume an additional 8 octets.
 If other extensions are already present, the OHB will consume up to 4 additional octets.
-For packets in repair mode, the data they are caring is often already encrypted further increasing the size.
+Packets in repair mode will carry additional repair data, further increasing their size.

 # Security Considerations {#sec}